Ben Urich: "Shadowland"

-Goblin Nation
+"Goblin Nation"

-Learning of his nephew's identity as the new Hobgoblin, Ben Urich attempts to arrange a meeting to talk Phil down and convince him to accept a cure for the Goblin formula, but when Robbie Robertson is discovered in the area, Phil believes that Ben had been trying to set a trap and delivers a serious injury to Robbie before The Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) appears.
+During the 2014 "Goblin Nation" storyline, Urich leans of his nephew's identity as the new Hobgoblin, and attempts to arrange a meeting to talk Phil down and convince him to accept a cure for the Goblin formula, but when Robbie Robertson is discovered in the area, Phil believes that Ben had been trying to set a trap and delivers a serious injury to Robbie before The Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) appears.
 Phil is able to get away when Ben convinces Spider-Man to take Robbie to hospital, but Ben makes it clear that he had no interest in protecting Phil and was simply trying to help Robbie while he could still be saved, accepting that Phil liked what he had become and was uninterested in redemption or help.

 With the Daily Bugle on its deathbed, Ben approaches Jessica Drew and convinces her to assist him with investigating potential stories and cases, both local and nationwide.
 The two are later joined by Porcupine.

 The three later become a close-knit team handling super-villain confrontations, with Porcupine handling the main battling work.
 Drew becomes sidelined with a mysterious pregnancy.

 Ben later becomes involved in the battle to eliminate Baron Mordo, who was magically rampaging through New York City.
 Ben's pure soul allows him to wield a magic suit of armor and destroy many of Mordo's monsters.

 Other versions

-House of M
+"House of M"

-In the alternate timeline of the "House of M" reality, the Daily Bugle is a propaganda machine for the ruling mutant class.
-Urich is seen encouraging fellow reporter Kat Farrell to write what the people in charge want.

-MC2

-Although Ben's nephew Phil Urich, is active in the MC2 reality, Ben is not shown.
-Felicity Hardy is seen reading a book entitled His Name was Spider-Man, written by Ben.
+An alternate universe variant of Ben Urich makes a cameo appearance in the 2005 "House of M" storyline.

 Marvel Noir

-The story is set in 1933.
-Urich is a substance abusing reporter who is blackmailing Norman Osborn for money to feed his drug habit.
-He takes under his wing the social activist Peter Parker, whose youthful idealism contrasts his jaded cynicism.
-During the course of the story, he "takes back control of his life" by giving Osborn's files to Felicia Hardy.
-He is shot dead by the Chameleon (impersonating J. Jonah Jameson).
+An alternate timeline variant of Ben Urich appears in 2009's Spider-Man Noir (vol. 1).
+This version is a jaded cynic and substance abusing reporter from 1933 who blackmails crime boss Norman Osborn for money to feed his drug habit.
+After taking idealistic social activist Peter Parker under his wing, Urich "takes back control of his life" before he is killed by the Chameleon disguised as J. Jonah Jameson.